madebycat/demoproject_php/README.md

-# demoproject_php
+# demoproject Php sdk package and examples
-This repository for demo project
+This is repository for php demo project.